What are my rights if I get stopped while driving?

 Depending on the results of the breath test, the police can take away your car and suspend your driver’s licence.
 They can also demand that you go to the police station for a breathalyzer test.
 A breathalyzer test is done with a different device than a roadside breath test.
 The breathalyzer test is much more reliable and sensitive.
 It includes a reading of your blood alcohol level.

 Taking drugs and driving

 If the police suspect you’ve been taking drugs within 3 hours of driving, they can demand that you do a Standardized Field Sobriety Test.
 This test includes physical co-ordination exercises.
 For example, you may be asked to stand on one leg or walk in a straight line.
 The police can also demand that you go to the police station for drug evaluation tests.

-If you refuse any of the tests, you can be charged with a criminal offence for failure to comply with a police demand.
+If you refuse any of the tests, you can be charged with a criminal offence for with a police demand.